pesama/covid19-cuttable-mask/README.md

 ## How are they made?

-The most effective way of making these masks is through a cry-cutting machine.
+The most effective way of making these masks is through a die-cutting machine.
 We've designed and built ours using a Silhouette Cameo, but any device that machines plastic sheets would do.
 You'd need to download the designs - available in this repository or [here]() TODO Link.
 If your laminate sheets are A4-sized, you can download the sheet layout directly.
 If you have bigger machines, you can compose your own layout using the individual files, also included here - feel free to contribute back with your layout for easing others' task.

 If you compose your own layouts, please take a look at the pictures below for size references - all sizes are in _mm_.